Vases, Urns, & Ginger Jars

 $2,700.00

-This exquisite pair of large blue and white Delft jars was hand-painted in the Netherlands during the late 19th century, circa 1880.
+This fine pair of large blue and white Delft covered jars was hand painted in the Netherlands circa 1880.

 Condition: Excellent